What are the Requirements for a Divorce in Arizona?

 5. You may not physically abuse or threaten your spouse or the children, AND

-6. You may not take the minor children, common to your marriage, of of the State of Arizona for any reasons, without a written agreement between you and your spouse or a Court Order, before you the the minor out of the State.
+6. You may not take the minor children, common to your marriage, of the State of Arizona for many reasons, without a written agreement between you and your spouse or a Court Order, before you the minor out of the State.

 7. You may not remove, or cause to be removed, the other party or the minor children of the parties from any existing insurance coverage, including medical, hospital, dental, automobile and disability insurance.
 Both parties shall maintain all insurance coverage in full force and effect.